repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     ┃                                  STEP 3: Root Metadata Changes                                   ┃
     ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

-    You are starting the root metadata changes procedure.
+    You are starting the Root keys changes procedure.

     Note: when asked about specific attributes the default values that are suggested will be the ones used in the current root metadata.